 I paid $75/night/person for the last minute cruise.
 Waleed got us a suite room for the 3 of us in MS Opera.
 Food is included except for drinks which we have to pay separately

-Day 2: Where we checked in.
-Boat sailed 13.30 and we had lunch as it sailed.
+Day 2: Last minute Nile Cruise Passenger will board the ship on Day 2 where the other normal passengers already boarded on Day 1.
+Boat started sailing at 13.30 and we had lunch as it sailed.
 There is Tea time at 15.00-15.30.
 Stop in Kom Ombo temple at sunset for 2 hours before it sail again.
 Dinner and Galabeya party

 Day 3: Stop in Edfu temple before sunrise.
 Breakfast.
 Sailing past Edna Lock.
 Lunch.
 Reaching Luxor around Tea time.
 The boat then docks in Luxor and people have free time to go and see Luxor.
 Dinner from 19.00-21.00 followed by Belly dancing show in the lounge.